 Welcome to my website!

-In 2024-26, I am a Visiting Research Fellow at Opportunity Insights, invited by Professor Raj Chetty, at the Harvard Economics Department.
-I am also a Senior Researcher at Policy in Practice, and an American Bar Foundation Access to Justice Early Career Scholar.
-Please reach out if you are in the Boston area!
+In 2024-26, I am a Visiting Research Fellow at Opportunity Insights, Harvard Economics Department, invited by Professor Raj Chetty.
+I am also a Senior Researcher at Policy in Practice, a UK civic-tech organization focused on social protection and benefit take-up, and an American Bar Foundation Access to Justice Early Career Scholar.

 Access to Justice Data

-I collaborate with the UK All-Party Parliamentary Group on Access to Justice / Legal Aid Practitioners Group and the Justice Data Observatory to map access to justice initiatives and design AI tools for the legal aid sector.
+I also collaborate with the UK All-Party Parliamentary Group on Access to Justice / Legal Aid Practitioners Group and the Justice Data Observatory to map access to justice initiatives and design AI tools for the legal aid sector.

 Background